Mobility

 Comprehensive Bicycle Network and Amenities

-"Class II" on-street bicycle lanes along with exclusively dedicated "Class I" bicycle paths are strategically located to enable safe and convenient bicycle access to all parts of the campus.
-Bicycle paths and pedestrian paths to minimize conflicts.
+Class II on-street bicycle lanes and dedicated Class I bicycle paths support safe and convenient access across campus.
 Short-term bicycle parking is available outside all buildings.

 Transit Hub to Provide Regional Connectivity